daniel-schroeder-dev/aframe-wall-collide/README.md

 ## Dependencies

-You shoul dalso include the aframe-aabb-collider-component[https://www.npmjs.com/package/aframe-aabb-collider-component] in the head of your HTML:
+You should also include the [aframe-aabb-collider-component](https://www.npmjs.com/package/aframe-aabb-collider-component) in the head of your HTML:

 ```html
 <script src="https://unpkg.com/aframe-aabb-collider-component@3.1.0/dist/aframe-aabb-collider-component.min.js"></script>